-His list of accomplishments puts him up with some of the greatest to ever play the game.
-It might come to a surprise, then, to find out that his soccer career was almost over before it even began.
+Messi’s list of accomplishments puts him up with some of the greatest to ever play the game.
+It might come as a surprise to learn that the soccer superstar’s career was almost over before it began.

 Lionel Messi’s diagnosis

-Lionel Messi is the son of a factory worker and a cleaner.
-Growing up in Argentina, Messi began playing soccer since he was just a little boy.
-His talent was noticeable from a very early age, and it was clear that Soccer was the right path for him when he was still just a child.
+According to Business Insider, Lionel Messi is the son of a factory worker and a cleaner.
+Growing up in Argentina, Messi began playing soccer when he was just a little boy.
+His talent was noticeable from a very early age.
+It was clear soccer was the right path for him.
 However, when Messi was just 11 years old, his soccer dreams took a hit.

-Messi was diagnosed with growth hormone deficiency (GHD), and as a result, his growth was stunted.
-Without proper treatment, Messi was unlikely to be able to pursue his dreams, and while a local club called River Plate was interested in signing him, they were not willing to pay for his medical treatments.
+Messi was diagnosed with growth hormone deficiency (GHD), so his growth was stunted.
+Without proper treatment, he was unlikely to be able to pursue his dreams.
+While local club River Plate was interested in signing him, they were unwilling to pay for his medical treatments.

 What is GHD?

-Children who have GHD are usually born at normal size, and the condition may not be immediately noticeable until the years where they grow a lot.
+Children who have GHD are usually born at a normal size.
+The condition may not be immediately noticeable until the years when they should be growing a lot.
 This is how Lionel Messi went 11 years without a diagnosis.
-The disease can have some more advanced effects, but most cases can be treated with human growth hormone.
-This is what Messi required when he found out he had growth hormone deficiency.
+The disease can have more advanced effects, but most cases can be treated with human growth hormone (HGH).
+Messi needed this when he found out he had growth hormone deficiency.

-There in Barcelona, with all the treatment that he needed and doing the thing he loved to do most, Messi took his playing career seriously.
+Messi took his playing career seriously in Barcelona, doing what he loved most with the treatments he needed.
 He was, after all, in one of the most storied youth programs in the world.
-With the second chance, he didn’t want anything to take him away from his dreams of making it as a professional.
+With a second chance, he didn’t want anything to take him away from his dreams of making it as a professional.